varabyte/kobweb/README.md

 Users can flexibly declare a custom font by using CSS's [`@font-face` rule](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face).

-In Kobweb, you can normally declare CSS properties in Kotlin (within an `@InitSilk` block), but unfortunately Firefox doesn't allow you to define or modify `@font-face` entries in code ([relevant Bugzilla issue](https://bugzilla.mozilla.org/show_bug.cgi?id=443978)).
+In Kobweb, you can normally declare CSS properties in Kotlin (within an `@InitSilk` block), but unfortunately, Firefox doesn't allow you to define or modify `@font-face` entries in code ([relevant Bugzilla issue](https://bugzilla.mozilla.org/show_bug.cgi?id=443978)).
 Therefore, for guaranteed cross-platform compatibility, you should create a CSS file and reference it from your build script.